-Let’s face it.
-Periods are quite a mission and, if yours is becoming a little too difficult to handle, remember that you’re not the only one.
+Let's face it.
+Periods and menstruation is quite a mission and, if yours is becoming a little too difficult to handle, remember that you're not the only one.
 But, why are period problems more of an issue for some than others?

 We are all different and so are our periods, but the answer is often linked to:

 LOTS OF GIRLS SUFFER FROM PERIOD PROBLEMS, AND WE ARE HERE TO HELP YOU THROUGH IT, SO HERE GOES…

 In this section, you'll discover the most common period problems, what could be aggravating them and our handy tips and tricks that could help you make-over your time of the month.

 - Painful periods

 Some women have longer and heavier periods.
 Heavy bleeding simply means having to change your pad more often during the first few days.
 Heavy periods can make some women feel very tired during this time, and it's helpful to take an iron supplement or to eat iron-rich food like meat, nuts, liver, sunflower seeds or dark-green leafy vegetables like spinach.

 Heavy bleeding may be caused by genetics, weight, diet and lack of exercise.
 Ongoing bleeding - bleeding for more than 10 days or bleeding between periods may be a sign of polyps or fibroids in your womb and this should be investigated by a doctor.
 Please note that in young women, these are rare!

 - If you bleed after having sex